 - you were to tell the researcher that you intended to significantly harm yourself or another person

-If you change your mind about being part of the study after the interview you can withdraw your information as long as it has not already been analysed.
+If you change your mind about being part of the study after the interview you can withdraw your information up to three months from the date of the interview.
 You do not have to give us a reason for changing your mind.

 How will I benefit from being involved in these interviews?